invertase/react-native-firebase/docs/admob/european-user-consent.md

 ---
 title: European User Consent
 description: Understand how the EU User Consent Policy can be managed within AdMob and how it affects your application.
+next: /analytics/usage
+previous: /admob/displaying-ads
 ---

-# European User Consent

 Under the Google [EU User Consent Policy](https://www.google.com/about/company/consentstaging.html), you must make certain disclosures to your users in the European Economic Area (EEA) and obtain their consent to use cookies or other local storage, where legally required, and to use personal data (such as AdID) to serve ads.
 This policy reflects the requirements of the EU ePrivacy Directive and the General Data Protection Regulation (GDPR).

 The React Native Firebase AdMob module provides out of the box support for helping to manage your users consent within your application.
 The `AdsConsent` helper which comes with the module wraps the Google Consent SDK for both Android & iOS, and provides a single JavaScript interface for both platforms.

 The `AdsConsent` helper & AdMob module provides out of the box support for:

 - Requesting consent for multiple publisher IDs.
 - Showing a Google-rendered consent form, listing all providers on your enabled mediation networks.
 - Manually handling user consent if you prefer not to use the Google-rendered consent form.